BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_1_Sending_a_Transaction_to_a_Multisig.md

 This process needs to be undertaken for _every_ address from a machine other than the one where the multisig is being built.
 Obviously, if some third-party is creating the address, then you'll to do this for every address.

-> **WARNING:** Bitcoin's use of public-key hashes as addresses, instead of public keys, actually represents an additional layer of security.
+> :warning: **WARNING:** Bitcoin's use of public-key hashes as addresses, instead of public keys, actually represents an additional layer of security.
 Thus, sending a public key slightly increases the vulnerability of the associated address, for some far-future possibility of a compromise of the elliptic curve.
 You shouldn't worry about having to occasionally send out a public key for a usage such as this, but you should be aware that the public-key hashes represent security, and so the actual public keys should not be sent around willy nilly.

 However, if one of the addresses was created on your local machine, which we assume here is `machine1`, you can just dump the `pubkey` address into a new variable.
 ```